AstroDOG3/AstroDOG3/README.md

 ## Hi there 👋
-    I'm Mark, a 21-year-old student in third year at Kasetsart University.
+    I'm Mark, a 22-year-old student in fourth year at Kasetsart University.
+    I'm currently studying software and knowledge engineering I am doing a part-time backend dev role for Shipnity Company.
-    I am studying software and knowledge engineering and is passionate about using technology to solve problems and make a positive impact.
+    Also I am doing a part-time backend dev role for Shipnity Company and is passionate about using technology to solve problems and make a positive impact.
     I am dedicated to my studies, determined to succeed, and confident in my education.